microsoft/DeepSpeed/README.md

 -->

 ## Good Usability
 Only a few lines of code changes are needed to enable a PyTorch model to use DeepSpeed and ZeRO.
 Compared to current model parallelism libraries, DeepSpeed does not require a code redesign or model refactoring.
 It also does not put limitations on model dimensions (such as number of attention heads, hidden sizes, and others), batch size, or any other training parameters.
 For models of up to six billion parameters, you can use ZeRO-powered data parallelism conveniently without requiring model parallelism, while in contrast, standard data parallelism will run out of memory for models with more than 1.3 billion parameters.
-In addition, DeepSpeed conveniently supports flexible combination of ZeRO-powered data parallelism with custome model parallelisms, such as tensor slicing of Nvidia Megatron-LM.
+In addition, DeepSpeed conveniently supports flexible combination of ZeRO-powered data parallelism with custom model parallelisms, such as tensor slicing of NVIDIA's Megatron-LM.

 ## Features